Type of service: those centred on Communion and those that don’t have Communion.

 Most people prefer to kneel to receive but it is not obligatory and if you either wish to stand or find kneeling difficult, please do.

 If you are in any way prevented from going up to the altar to receive Communion, please let someone on duty know and it will be brought to you.

 We would describe ourselves as those who adhere to the middle way in the Anglican Communion, being neither markedly High Church/Anglo-catholic nor Low Church.

 For Communion services our clergy wear white albs and stoles.
 At other services it may be a cassock & surplice.
 Our chalice assistants wear albs.
 Our choir are usually robed.
 At our 10am Communions our clergy and choir process into church led by a cross and the choir lead us in the Gloria etc. and sing an Anthem as we take Communion.

 We have both organ & a piano accompaniment.
 We do not use incense nor do we have votive candles.
-We do not call our Rector Father, we call him Nick.

 Do we have a toilet?